sudoxue/kasten-argocd-openshift/k10-install/token-auth/README.md

 Argo CD application can be created either using the argocd cli or using a yaml file.

-To install K10 using argoCD cli by running the following command
+To install K10 using argoCD cli run the command
 ```
 argocd app create k10-install \
       --app-namespace openshift-gitops \